0h-n0/TDA_Slides/slides.md

 ---
 ## 2. Application.

-There are A lot of Application of TDA in Bioloby.
+There are a lot of Application of TDA in Biology.

 * Sensor-network coverage
 * Proteins